Soojin-Lee0819/Computational-Artwork/April13/README.md

 ## Challenge & Process

 For this project, the difficulty was not in building the physical circuit, but to code the Arduino and Processing in a way that they communicate with each other.
 I also created a game that is completely different from previous exercises, a drawing game, which added an extra challenge to the project.
 I have been working on Arduino projects only for the last few weeks that I had to brush off my Processing skills.
+For example, I had to revise on how to import the sound files and to create Class.
+I used my previous work as a reference point.
 However, despite all these difficulties, I had a lot of fun working on this project.
 It was like piecing a puzzle together; now that I have worked on many projects, I tried to code with bits of informations I have got from here and there, and tried to make the best use of the skills that I have acuiqred so far.

 ### Continuous Line Drawing